lime-energy/cloudformation-deploy-to-s3/README.md

 For deploying your SPA app, along with your other serverless services, to try it out, in the `/example` directory, run:

 `make deploy STACK_NAME=<name of cf stack> DEPLOYMENT_BUCKET_NAME=<s3 cloudformation deployment bucket>`

+Lime is deploying this like so:

+    AWS_PROFILE=ditest AWS_DEFAULT_REGION=us-east-2 make publish DEPLOYMENT_BUCKET_NAME=devops-shared-artifacts-us-east-2